Teen Alcohol Addiction Recovery in Arkansas

-Alcohol is one of the most easily accessible drugs.
+Alcohol is one of the most easily accessible drugs for teenage boys.
 It’s cheap, omnipresent, and socially acceptable in a way that other drugs are not.
-Unfortunately, it is also one of the most destructive and dangerous substances to which a person may become addicted.
+Unfortunately, it is also one of the most destructive and dangerous substances to which a teenager may become addicted.

 Alcoholic addiction can impact the alcoholic’s family, friends and entire community, endangering not only the life of the alcoholic themselves but everyone they come into contact with.
 Not all teenagers are prone to alcohol addition, but those that are will struggle with it throughout their life if they fail to get it under control early on.